Almost any marketer can agree they want more traffic on their website.

 If you’ve failed to convert customers or increase traffic in the past, content remarking serves as a second chance.
-You review your would-be customer’s online behavior and actions and then create advertising and content specifically targeted to them.
+You review your would-be customer’s online behavior and actions and then create advertising and innovative content specifically targeted to them.

 Not every marketer will convert 100 percent of the leads and prospects they come across.
 It’s just not gonna happen.
 Content remarketing gives you the chance to draw these leads back in with amazing articles, blog posts, resources, lists, and other stuff your leads care about.
 Once they’re back on your site, it’s then your job to convert them to customers.

 Here’s a simple thing you can do to double your traffic that almost seems a little too simple.
 Social sharing is a buzz and very effective.
 Do you have sharing buttons on your site?
 Here’s what we’re talking about.